ervtripp/AWS-Lab-VPC-with-Public-Private-Subnet-With-Test-/README.md

 Enabling internet access for resources in the public subnet.

 💡 **Why this matters:**
-Without an Internet Gateway, your VPC cannot communicate with the internet.
+Without an Internet Gateway, the VPC cannot communicate with the internet.

 ⚙️ **Steps:**
 1. Go to **Internet Gateways → Create**
-2. Attach it to your VPC
+2. Attach it to the VPC

 ✅ **Expected Result:**
 Your VPC now has internet connectivity capability.